-While 2021 has felt a bit like an extension of 2020 between the wild world of pandemics, hurricanes, and freak ice storms, there is still plenty to be grateful and thankful for in Southeast Texas.
+2022 has finally felt a bit more normal as the wild world of pandemics, hurricanes, and freak ice storms seems to have settled down, which means there's a lot to be grateful and thankful for in Southeast Texas.
 Here are a few little things we can appreciate every day for our weird little corner of the world.

 HEB has proven time and time again that they deserve to be at the top of the list of things to be thankful for in SETX.
 From their incredible meat selection to their disaster response team, HEB reminds us what it means to be a Texan.
-And three cheers to never running out of brisket.
+Three cheers to never running out of brisket and the samples returning.

 It’s Never Too Cold to Fish

 Here in SETX, though it may get chilly, it’s never too cold to cast a reel and enjoy a great day on the water (and an even better catch).
 Between Lake Sabine and the Gulf, it’s not uncommon to be able to feed a family of four.
 No winter coats necessary.
 It's the snowbird life for us.